 - All food should be washed before serving

-How can I get my cockatiel to eat this?
-They just will not eat it!
+How can I get my cockatiel to eat healthy?
+They just will not eat!

-Just like children (and adults) it will take a while for cockatiels to like new food.
+Just like children (and adults), it will take a while for cockatiels to like a new food.
 We recommend feeding cockatiels two times a day.
-In the morning and in the early evening, so there is a routine and so they know when food is coming.
+In the morning and the early evening.
+So there is a routine and so they know when food is coming.

 The science and research behind what parrots should eat is still relatively young.
-We once thought that an all seed diet was optimal, but that wasn’t the case.
-Then we opted for an exclusive diet of super charged pellets, and we are now seeing the results of that first hand.
-We are now taking a holistic, approach the same way we would with our own diets, taking into account what are body needs based on the amount of energy we exert.
-Our avian friends are not getting the same amount of exercise as if they were in the wild, so we have to take that into account.
+We once thought that an all-seed diet was optimal, but that wasn’t the case.
+Then we opted for an exclusive diet of supercharged pellets.
+And we are now seeing the results of that first hand.
+We are now taking a holistic, approach the same way we would with our diets.
+Taking into account what are body needs based on the amount of energy we exert.
+Our avian friends are not getting the same amount of exercise.
+If they were in the wild, so we have to take that into account.
 We go back to the basics, going back to what mother nature has provided us.
 Pure.
 Simple.
-All natural parrot food.
+All-natural parrot food.

 Please do leave a comment, share this post, and let us know what you think.
 We love hearing from our customers it gives us wings!